11 Foods That Increase Testosterone

 In addition to fueling sex drive and muscle growth, testosterone also plays a role in regulating mood, concentration, and bone strength.
-Truly, testosterone is associated with overall health in men.
+Truly, testosterone is linked to overall men's health.

-Aging naturally drops testosterone levels, though obesity, type 2 diabetes, hormonal imbalances, tumors, and some medications can also cause testosterone to drop.
-Low testosterone may be speculated in the presence of erectile dysfunction, low sex drive and sperm count, and changes in body composition.
+Aging naturally drops testosterone levels.
+But obesity, type 2 diabetes, hormonal imbalances, tumors, and some medications can also cause testosterone to drop.
+Low testosterone has been linked to erectile dysfunction, low sex drive and sperm count, and changes in body composition.

-If testosterone levels are low, a doctor may recommend certain treatment methods, including hormone replacement therapy in the forms of testosterone injections, gels, patches, and tablets.
+If testosterone levels are low, a doctor may recommend certain treatment methods.
+Common treatments include hormone replacement therapy in the forms of testosterone injections, gels, patches, and tablets.

-While treatment methods should be coordinated with healthcare professionals, there are also natural ways to increase testosterone, including through dietary changes and these foods that boost testosterone.
+While treatment methods should be coordinated with healthcare professionals, there are also natural ways to increase testosterone.
+This includes making dietary changes and adding more testosterone-boosting foods.

 Eggs are one of the few natural suppliers of vitamin D, which is essential for testosterone production.

-Eggs are also considered to be the most inexpensive high-quality protein money can buy, along with supplying a wholesome dose of healthy fat.
+Eggs are also considered to be the most inexpensive high-quality protein money can buy.
+The yolk supplies a wholesome dose of healthy fat, too.

-Opting for a lower fat milk can help reduce overall fat and calorie content while still preserving its valued protein, calcium, vitamin D, and other nutrients.
+Opting for lower fat milk reduces overall fat and calorie content while still preserving protein, calcium, vitamin D, and other nutrients.

 3. Fatty Fish

-Mackerel, cod, tuna, and other fatty fish are excellent sources of omega-3 fatty acids, which is beneficial for hormone production and may be helpful for improving testosterone.
+Mackerel, cod, tuna, and other fatty fish are good sources of omega-3 fatty acids.
+Omega-3's are beneficial for hormone production and may be helpful for improving testosterone.

 There is also research demonstrating omega-3s can boost testosterone levels in women with polycystic ovarian syndrome (PCOS).